Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 This is essentially the opposite of the monolithic structure.
 The core functionality of the OS is implemented in a small kernel that runs in kernel mode, while other services run in user mode as separate processes (also called *servers*).
 The microkernel provides basic services such as inter-process communication, memory management, and process scheduling, while other services such as file systems, device drivers, and network protocols are implemented as user-space processes.

 #grid(
   columns: 2,
   gutter: 10pt,
   figure(
     image("imgs/Microkernel-Structure.png"),
-        caption: [Microkernel Operating System Structure]
+    caption: [Microkernel Operating System Structure], ),
-    ),
   [
     It provides better modularity and separation of concerns, making it easier to maintain and extend the OS.\
     It is more reliable and secure since a bug in a user-space service cannot crash the entire system.\
     It is portable across different hardware architectures since the microkernel can be designed to be hardware-independent.\
-    ]
+  ],
 )
 However, it can be less efficient than a monolithic structure since communication between the microkernel and user-space services can introduce overhead since more context switches are required.
 It is used in `MINIX`, `QNX`, `L4` etc. `Mach` is a popular microkernel that forms the basis for the `XNU` kernel used in macOS and iOS.